About The Quartet

 Daniel Ching

 Daniel Ching, a founding member of the Miró Quartet, began his violin studies at the age of 3 under tutelage of his father.
 At age 5, he entered the San Francisco Conservatory Preparatory Division on a full twelve‐year scholarship, where he studied violin with Serban Rusu and Zaven Melikian, and chamber music with Susan Bates.
-At the age of 10, Daniel was first introduced to string quartets.
+At the age of 10, Daniel was first introduced to string quartet playing and its vast repertoire.
 A graduate of the Oberlin Conservatory of Music, Daniel studied violin with Kathleen Winkler, Roland and Almita Vamos, and conducting with Robert Spano and Peter Jaffe.
-He completed his Masters degree at the Cleveland Institute of Music, where he studied ...
+He completed his Master of Music degree at the Cleveland Institute of Music, where he studied...

 Read More